CESNET/du-docs/docs/rancher.md

 ---

 _Rancher_ instance is available on [rancher.cloud.e-infra.cz](https://rancher.cloud.e-infra.cz).
 Please login via CESNET, ELIXIR or EGI.
 After logging in, you shall see default dashboard.
 You should see default cluster as shown below.
-If none cluster is shown, please, realod the page after few seconds.
+If none cluster is shown, please, realod the page, it can take up to one minute before a cluster is shown.

 World of Rancher and Kuberntes is organized into *clusters*, *projects*, and *namespaces*. *Clusters* correspond to sets of physical nodes. *Projects* are created within the *cluster* and *namespaces* are created within the *Projects*.
 The *Projects* are purely Rancher concept and they are not Kubernetes native concept.
 [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Names of namespaces need to be unique within a cluster.
 I.e., it is usually not a good idea to create namespace called *test* and so on.